AustinCrouch296/ActiveDirectoryLab/README.md

 # Procedures
 ## **Creating a Windows Server 2019 Virtual Machine**
-Download and open Oracle VM VirtualBox.

-Click Machine > New, and add a name for your Domain Controller ("DC" or "DomainController").
-Set the Type to "Microsoft Windows" and Version to "Windows 2019", and press Next.
-*(Note: I do not to link the ISO until I boot up the VM and am prompted to, because I've ran into issues doing so previously.)*
+Open VirtualBox, and select Machine > New
+- Name: Give the machine a memorable name like `DomainController` or `WinServer2019`
+- ISO Image: Leave as `<not selected>` for now - otherwise you may run into issues.
+- Type: `Microsoft Windows`
+- Version: `Windows 2019`

-For the following setup screens, these are the options I used:
+For the rest of the setup, these are the minimum configurations:
 - Hardware:
-    - Base Memory: 2048 MB
+    - Base Memory: `2048 MB or more`
-    - Processors: 1
+    - Processors: `1 or more`
 - Virtual Hard Disk:
-    - Disk Space: 20.00 GB
+    - Disk Space: `20.00 GB or more`

-Select the Virtual Machine you have just created, and press Settings:
+Select the Virtual Machine you created, and select Settings:
 - General > Advanced
-    - Shared Clipboard: Bidirectional
+    - Shared Clipboard: `Bidirectional`
-    - Drag'n'Drop: Bidirectional
+    - Drag'n'Drop: `Bidirectional`
 - Network > Adapter 1:
-    - Enable Network Adapter: True
+    - Enable Network Adapter: `True`
-    - Attached to: NAT
+    - Attached to: `NAT`
 - Network > Adapter 2:
-    - Enable Network Adapter: True
+    - Enable Network Adapter: `True`
-    - Attached to: Internal Network
+    - Attached to: `Internal Network`
-    - Name: intnet
+    - Name: `intnet`

-Select OK, click the Virtual Machine again, and select Start.
+Select OK to apply the changes, and then select Start.

-The virtual machine will load and ask you to link an ISO file.
+The VM should ask you to link an ISO file after loading.
-Download and link the Server 2019 ISO and press "Mount and Retry Boot".
+Attach the [Windows Server 2019 ISO](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019) file and press "Mount and Retry Boot".

-**We now have the Virtual Machine setup, the next steps will take place inside of Windows!**
+**We have now finished setting up the Virtual Machine, next we will set up our installation of Windows!**

-## **DC: Windows Setup Wizard**
+## **Server 2019 Setup Wizard**

 Continue through the Windows Setup wizard.
 Select these are the options as they appear:
 - Select the operating system you want to install.
-    - Windows Server 2019 Standard Evaluation (Desktop Experience)
+    - `Windows Server 2019 Standard Evaluation (Desktop Experience)`
 - Which type of installation do you want?
-    - Custom: Install Windows only (advanced)
+    - Custom: `Install Windows only (advanced)`
-    - Click next to following screen to select the default partition.
+    - Select `Next` to following screen to select the default partition.
 - Customize Settings:
-    - Password: Password1
+    - Password: `Password123!`

 *(To keep the lab simple, I suggest using the same password throughout the entire lab.)*

 ## **Configuring NICs (Internal/External Networks)**
 Navigate to Control Panel > Network and Internet > Network and Sharing Center > Change Adapter Settings.